qiyanjun/2024sp-GenAI-Risk-Benefits/About.md

 + Course Github site to PR your blogpost at [here](https://github.com/qiyanjun/2024sp-GenAI-Risk-Benefits)

 The blogging team is responsible for writing a post that summarizes the materials and discussion for the class.
-A draft of the blog should be submitted as a pull request no later than the following Monday (so the blog for the week of 02/13 is due on Monday 02/19.
+A draft of the blog should be submitted as a pull request no later than the following week's Thursday  (instrutors will go over your blogs in the Thursdays' 7:30pm hour office session).

 Before the scheduled class, develop a team plan for how to manage the blogging.
 One team member should be designated the team leader for the blogging.
 The blogging leader is responsible for making sure the team is well coordinated and everyone knows what they are doing and follows through on this.
 The blogging team should take detailed notes (this can be distributed among the team — make sure you know who is responsible for taking notes on each part).